samorobo/gridiron-test/README.md

 - **Deployment:** Gitlab

 ## 🌐 Live Demo
-Explore the live demonstration of the project: [Carepulse_On_Vercel](https://careplus-blush.vercel.app/)
+Explore the live demonstration of the project: [Spotify AI_On_Vercel](https://gridiron-test-5lb5.vercel.app/)

 ## Notes For Users
 - **Data Loss Warning:** Clicking the "Back" button clears the current playlist and resets the app.
 Ensure you save your playlist before proceeding.